CAYUGA WATERFRONT TRAIL:

 Cayuga Waterfront Trail:

-Starting from the Visitor Center [Northeast End]; Restrooms available.
-From the parking lot travel across a small bridge to the Cayuga Waterfront Trail.
-A short metal 0 Mile Marker is located here.
-These hard to spot Mile Markers are located every 1/4 mile along the trail.
-Left brings you to E Shore Dr. Head right along the wide paved trail.
+Head right along the wide paved trail.
 Blue signs mark the route.
 You'll pass by the Ithaca Youth Bureau which contains ITHACA BIKE RENTALS .
 Come to the entrance to Stewart Park and head right across the RR tracks and Stewart Park Rd.
-The trail now travels right through the park, past a parking lot and alongside the shores of Cayuga Lake at 0.2 miles.
+The trail now travels right, North, through the park, past a parking lot and West, alongside the Southern End of Cayuga Lake at 0.2 miles.
 Large beautiful Willow tress line the shore.
 Pass by picnic tables, pavilions, playgrounds, carousal and restrooms.
-The trail then follows alongside Fall Creek, crossing over a pedestrian suspension bridge and boardwalk.
+The trail then follows South alongside Fall Creek, crossing over a pedestrian suspension bridge and boardwalk.
 You leave the park after crossing a bridge over the creek.
 The trail then continues alongside the creek.
 A cross-walk at a mile takes the trail alongside Pier Rd and around the Newman Golf Course.
 The trail crosses Pier Rd a couple of times before turning left at Willow Rd at 1.5 miles.
 The trail now travels through an industrial area and out to N Meadow St and some RR tracks.
 Turn right and cross a bridge over Cascadilla Creek where the trail travels between the creek and the water treatment plant.
 Travel past the farmers market and a dock as the trail now travels alongside Cayuga Inlet.
-Picnic tables, along with a map board located here.
+Picnic tables, along with a Map Board located here.
 Come to an intersection at 2.1 miles.

-Continuing straight along the wide sidewalk you cross the Cayuga Inlet and come to Park Rd where a trail leads down to the Cayuga Inlet and an intersection at 3.1 miles.
+Continuing straight along the wide sidewalk, you cross the Cayuga Inlet and come to Park Rd where a trail leads down to the Cayuga Inlet and an intersection at 3.1 miles.

-I continued straight underneath the Taughannock Blvd Bridge.
+I continued straight along the Cayuga Waterfront Trail, traveling underneath the Taughannock Blvd Bridge along the Cass Park Loop; Western Side.
 Soon you'll be traveling between Taughannock Blvd and the Cayuga Inlet.
 As you enter Cass Park you'll come to an intersection.
 Continue straight passing by a butterfly garden before crossing a bridge over Linderman Creek.
 This brings you to another intersection.
 Head right as the trail continues along the inlet passing by more gardens, a dock, playground and sports fields.
 Access to restrooms.
-The trail then turns inland bringing you to a crosswalk just before Cass Park Access Rd at 4.3 miles.
-Left is the Cass Park Access Road parking lot [Northwest End].
+The trail then turns inland, West, bringing you to a crosswalk on your right, at the junction of *Allan Treman Park & Cass Park Access Roads at 4.3 miles.
+Left is the Cass Park Access Road parking lot.

-Turn right, passing by Ithaca Dog Park and quickly pick up the wide, paved Treman State Marine Park Loop past the gate.
+You quickly pick up the wide, paved Treman State Marine Park Loop past the gate.
 The trail travels through a large meadow.

 Note; Since I last rode this trail, it has been paved (was grass) so not sure if my directions or mileage has changed.